St. James’s Palace | Changing of the Guard

 Clarence House Tours:

-- Available between August 1 – August 31st, annually
+- Available from August 1 – August 31st, annually

 - Tours run on Wednesdays, Thursdays, and Fridays from 16:30 – 18:00 (4:30pm-6pm)